ggila/lib/binary_tree.md

 * reference to right subtree
 * (total of nodes in subtree)

-The total of nodes in subtree can help to implement some ordered function such as betwen_value(a, b), but it has to be updated at insertion and deletion.
+The total of nodes in subtree can help to implement some ordered function such as range_searching(a, b), but it has to be updated at insertion and deletion.

 **Get**
 straight-forward implementation